aechan/gbapp/README.md

 Currently working on the simulated MMU (Memory Management Unit) in order to finish the implementation of all of the z80's instructions.

-Will use SDL as for input and to create the OpenGL context.
+Will use SDL for cross platform input, audio and to create the OpenGL context.

 ## Planned phases
 1. CPU - in progress